forrtproject/replicatethis/src/index.md

 1. **Nominate:** Submit a structured GitHub Issue detailing a paper's DOI and why it should be replicated.
 2. **Moderate:** Maintainers review submissions for scientific merit and adherence to our Code of Conduct.
 3. **Publish:** Approved nominations are automatically indexed on this website and leaderboards are updated.
+4. **Replicate:** Discuss and claim a nominated study, and replicate it alone or with fellow researchers.